-If successful, this-then patent protected delivery method could have significant positive implications for the field of gene therapy and beyond.
-Based on this work, further IP opportunities are also being explored.
+As a result of our findings thus far, we have accumulated important data and filed a new patent application for editing the SIRT6 gene, linked to longevity and age-related diseases.
+If successful, this research could have significant positive implications for the field of gene therapy and beyond.
+Based on this work, further IP opportunities are also being continually explored.